MarkoMalec/Quiz/README.md

 While I know that Google should be one of the skills used in coding, I tried not to use it on this one because I really wanted to think with my own head.

+## In order for this app to work you will need a server (XAMPP or VSCode Live Server will do).

 It has its issues that need polishing but I'll keep coming back to it and re-write the code as needed to polish it out.
 I am still in a learning process anyway.